Anxton/N7_3A_Othello/README.md

 ## Features available

-- The game is functional.
-Players can place their paws alternately
+- The game is functional: players can place their paws alternately
 - The turn is indicated: players know whose turn it is to play
 - Possible paws placements are shown for clarity
   - Additionaly, it is impossible to place a pawn on a case that is not a possible move.
 It ensures that no cheating is possible         and that the turn will not change until a valid move is played